Reflection on College Writing FAQ

 - What happens if I don't complete the Reflection before Orientation?

-A: All entering freshmen who need to enroll in an entry-level writing course (GE Area A2) must complete the Reflection on College Writing before attending Frosh Orientation.
+A: All entering freshmen who need to enroll in an entry-level writing course (GE Area A2) must complete the Reflection on College Writing before they may enroll in one of our two entry-level writing courses.

 Complete 12 points in Canvas Reflection by the dates indicated in the Table of Reflection Deadlines.
-(Deadlines for Winter 2017 TBA.)
+(Deadlines for Summer 2018 TBA.)

-If you have satisfied English 1A (GE Area A2) already (through AP, CLEP, or IB test scores or with a community college course), you will not complete the Reflection in Canvas.
+A: If you have already satisfied English 1A (GE Area A2), you will not complete the Reflection in Canvas.
 Depending on your exam scores or courses taken elsewhere, you might need to take a second semester composition requirement at SJSU.
 Click here for information on how to choose the course that is right for you.

 A: There are 12 points to be earned in the Reflection exercises.
 Ten of these points you earn as you complete the auto-scored, open-book quiz (Survey on the FAQs).
 You need to score all ten points on this quiz.
 So refer to the FAQs as you take the quiz.

-There are two points you need to earn in module 5: you will need to collect all your writing from the Reflection on College Writing into an ePortfolio.
-This portfolio will be available to your first year writing instructor before classes begin, allowing your professor to get to know your writing before instruction begins.
+There are two points you need to earn in module 5: you will assemble your writing from the Reflection on College Writing into an ePortfolio.
+This portfolio will be available to your first year writing instructor before classes begin.

 A: You can check your grade report in a Canvas course by clicking "Grades" in the course menu.
 If you see 12 points in the Reflection grade report, you are good to go!